sarmadjabri/ML-Space-Invaders/README.md

 Project Description:
-  Double DQN neural network paired with reinforcement learning Uses pre trained model and builds off of current progress from that Small scale and should be scaled up for those who aren't using potato computers.
-  More information is in the code comments accomadated by AI for explanation.
+  Double DQN neural network paired with reinforcement learning Uses pre trained model and builds off of current progress More information is in the code comments accomadated by AI for explanation.